janobourian/aws/docs/aws_databases/index.md

 * RDS Proxy is a fully managed, highly available database proxy for Amazon RDS
 * It helps improve application availability and scalability by managing database connections efficiently
-* RDS Proxy supports connection pooling, which allows it to reuse database connections and reduce the overhead
+* RDS Proxy supports connection polling, which allows it to reuse database connections and reduce the overhead
 * It also provides automatic failover and load balancing for read replicas